Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales

-Baryon acoustic oscillations from the early universe imprint a characteristic feature in the spatial distribution of baryons even at much later times \cite{peeblesYu,esw2007}.
-This feature -- a peak and dip in the two-point correlation function on scales of order 130~Mpc (comoving) -- has been used to constrain the background cosmological model via the distance-redshift relations \cite{sanchezDR12}, and there is hope that it can also be used to constrain the growth of clustering \cite{alamDR12}.
+Baryon acoustic oscillations from the early universe imprint a characteristic feature in the spatial distribution of matter even at much later times \cite{peeblesYu,esw2007}.
+This feature -- a peak and dip in the two-point correlation function on scales of order 150~Mpc (comoving) -- has been used to constrain the background cosmological model via the distance-redshift relation \cite{sanchezDR12}, and there is hope that it can also be used to constrain the growth of clustering \cite{alamDR12}.

 However, on BAO scales, the evolved two-point correlation function, even of unbiased tracers, differs in shape from the unbiased linear correlation function \cite{rpt, bkPeaks}.
-The difference is particularly dramatic near the peak and dip of the BAO feature, and has motivated a number of algorithms for `reconstructing' the shape of the BAO feature \cite{recPW, recIterate, recHE, eFAM2019, royaMAK}.
+The difference is particularly dramatic near the peak and dip of the BAO feature, and has motivated a number of algorithms for `reconstructing' the shape of the BAO feature \cite{recPW, recIterate, recHE}.
 Most of these involve modifying the positions of the tracer particles -- e.g. dark matter halos in simulations or galaxies in observations -- so as to return them to their `linear theory' values.
-These approaches are effective, but are computationally expensive and closely tied to an assumed fiducial cosmological model.
+These `density field reconstruction' approaches are effective, but are computationally expensive and closely tied to an assumed fiducial cosmological model.
 More recent algorithms, e.g., the extended fast action minimisation method \cite{eFAM2019}, and the fast semi-discrete optimal transport algorithm \cite{royaMAK}, are more computationally efficient.
 In what follows, we outline a rather different approach which is much cheaper and less tied to a cosmological model.
-We use the Linear Point (LP) -- the scale that lies midway between the peak and dip, which previous work has shown can be used as a standard cosmological ruler \cite{PaperI, PRDmocks, PRLboss, LPnus, LPruler} -- to quantify the accuracy of our approach.
+We use the Linear Point (LP) -- the scale that lies midway between the peak and dip, which previous work has shown can be used as a standard cosmological ruler \cite{PaperI, PRDmocks, PRLboss, LPnus, LPruler} -- to quantify the accuracy and precision of our reconstruction algorithm.

 Section~\ref{sec:method} describes our method.
 Section~\ref{sec:results} shows our results.
 Section~\ref{sec:stats} discusses how they can be used to set constraints on the distance scale.
-A final section summarizes.
+Section~\ref{sec:disc} summarizes.
 Additional technical details are provided in three Appendices.
 Some of these details illustrate the power of using a polynomial basis for describing the shape of $\xi$, a point recently made by \cite{smallr, Krolewski21} regarding the small-scale regime which is not the focus of our study.